Serikbolsyn Abdildin: Post-Parliamentarian career

 On 2 November 2004, Äbdildin became a member of the National Commission on Democracy and Civil Society, created as an advisory body under the President of Kazakhstan.
-On 20 March 2005, a political bloc For a Just Kazakhstan (EQU) was founded where Äbdildin spoke at the session.
-From there, he was a member of the Presidium of the Council of EQU.
+On 20 March 2005, a political bloc For a Just Kazakhstan (ÄQÜ) was founded where Äbdildin spoke at the session.
+From there, he was a member of the Presidium of the Council of ÄQÜ.

 On 20 March 2006, after the dissolution of the National Commission on Democracy and Civil Society, a State Commission was established to develop and concertize the program of democratic reforms in the Republic of Kazakhstan, of which Abdildin became a member of.

 On 17 April 2010, a plenum of the Central Committee and the Central Control Commission of the Communist Party of Kazakhstan was held, where Äbdildin resigned from the post as the First Secretary, saying that "everything has a limit and you can't always hold on to one position or chair."